 No, students and educators can no longer edit works online after the submission deadline.

 Collaborative submissions are accepted in the following categories only: Film & Animation and Video Games.
 Up to 5 collaborators can be added per submission.

-All collaborators must meet all eligibility criteria (in grades 7–12 and enrolled in public, private, parochial, home school, or other educational program in the U.S., U.S. territories, Canada, and American Schools abroad).
+All collaborators must meet all eligibility criteria (in grades 7–12 (ages thirteen and up) and enrolled in public, private, home school, or other educational program in the U.S., U.S. territories, Canada, and American Schools abroad).

 One team member creates an account, uploads the work, and lists all collaborators.
 Collaborators who are not listed will not be recognized.

 If the submission receives a Scholastic Award, each collaborator will receive individual certificates and medals.